 - a) Voting on co-option of one or more candidates will be by written ballot paper, with a simple cross placed against the chosen candidate's name.
 The voting to take place in public view.
 Folded ballot slips to be collated by the Clerk and count checked by the Chair.
 A candidate must win by a majority if there is not a majority, the seat remains unfilled.
 If there is a draw, the Chair has the casting vote.
 The Chair will announce the result. - b) Where more than two persons have been nominated for a position to be filled by the Council and none of those persons has received an absolute majority of votes in their favour, the name of the person having the least number of votes shall be struck off the list and a fresh vote taken.
 This process shall continue until a majority of votes is given in favour of one person.
-A tie in votes may be settled by the casting vote exercisable by the chairman of the meeting.
+A tie in

-c) Voting for the position of Chair and/or Vice Chair will be by written ballot paper, with a simple cross marked against the name of the chosen candidate.
+- votes may be settled by the casting vote exercisable by the chairperson of the meeting. - c) Voting for the position of Chair and/or Vice Chair will be by written ballot paper, with a simple cross marked against the name of the chosen candidate.
 The counting to take place in public view.
 Folded ballot slips to be collated by the Clerk and count checked by the acting Chair.
-A candidate must win by a majority - if there is not a majority, the seat remains unfilled.
+A candidate must win by a majority if there is not a majority, the seat remains unfilled.
 If there is a draw, the acting Chair has the casting vote.
-The acting Chair will announce the result.
+The acting Chair will announce the result. - d) Future Chairpersons and Vice Chairpersons should have at least 14 months experience and a 75% Parish Council meeting attendance. - e) When electing either Chairperson or Vice Chairperson closed ballot voting to take place by Parish Councillors.